tederickson/user-core/README.md

 It also prevents a thousand line JUnit test.
 The tests are broken out into handler specific tests.
 See RecipeServiceImpl.java in https://github.com/tederickson/wildfit-server/tree/main/src/main/java/com/wildfit/server/service
 4. The code that talks to GitHub is a unique client.
 This allows mocking out the calls to GitHub.
 Otherwise CI/CD may exceed the rate limits.
+5. Caching is enabled.
+Use swagger to invoke /v1/users/octocat.
+Verify the user name is only logged during the first invocation.